Planter44/Linux_Shell/README.md

-## Simple_shell

-This is ALX C programming project, that combines many topics taught in ALX from May to August 2023.
-It is a colaboration project that we came up with within a span of 10 days.

 ## DESCRIPTION

 Shell is Linux command line interpretor that manages interaction between user and the Operating System by prompting the user for